Syrian jets blast rebels in Damascus suburb

 In Brussels, NATO envoys were considering a request by Turkey to deploy Patriot missiles its territory to defend itself against any Syrian attacks.

-Even though the measure is aimed at preventing a spill-over of the 20-month-old conflict into Syria's neighbours, it signalled a creeping internationalisation of the conflict.
+Even though the measure is aimed at preventing a spill-over of the 20-month-old conflict into Syria's neighbors, it signaled a creeping internationalization of the conflict.

 Assad's opponents are also gaining support internationally with a new coalition of opposition and rebel groups seeking recognition as the legitimate voice of the Syrian people.

-Shashank Joshi of the Royal United Services Institute (RUSI) in London said the developments of the last few weeks were shifting the balance in favour of the rebels.
+Shashank Joshi of the Royal United Services Institute (RUSI) in London said the developments of the last few weeks were shifting the balance in favor of the rebels.

 "The use of the world 'stalemate' to describe the conflict may no longer be appropriate," he told Reuters by phone.
 "The rebels have moved up the ladder of warfare."